BendingSpoons/katana-swift/README.md

 }
 ```

 The app `State` can only be modified by a `StateUpdater`.
 A `StateUpdater` represents an event that leads to a change in the `State` of the app.
-You define the behaviour of the action implementing the `updateState(:)` method that changes the `State` based on the current app `State` and the `StateUpdater` itself.
+You define the behaviour of the `State Updater` by implementing the `updateState(:)` method that changes the `State` based on the current app `State` and the `StateUpdater` itself.
 The `updateState` should be a pure function, which means that it only depends on the inputs (that is, the state and the state updater itself) and it doesn't have side effects, such as network interactions.

 ```swift
 struct IncrementCounter: StateUpdater {